Supported actions

 • Quit the program

-• Open the EFI partition in a Command Prompt instance
+• Browse the partition via Command Prompt

-• Unmount the partition
+• Unmount the partition when you’re done

 Screenshot 2023-07-17 050930 Option 1 will simply open a Command Prompt window in the EFI partition directory.